00markin/Pomodoro/README.md

 ## Disclaimer:
 ### Do not use this version in Production, It's full of comments (Pt-Br) to be easier the evaluation.
+#### Android Build is still queued, use the expo version while it's not completed

 ---